 Why are articulated trucks called 'artics'?

-In UK road transport, the term 'artic' is informal shorthand for an articulated vehicle.
-It refers to the pivoting articulation joint between the tractor unit and semi-trailer.
+In UK road transport, 'artic' is a commonly used abbreviation for an articulated vehicle.
+The term refers to the articulation joint between the tractor unit and semi-trailer.